nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 ```{image} ../_static/hero.jpg
 ```

-In addition to the demiurge which exist outside of creation, each player also has a Hero.
+In addition to the {{Demiurge}} which exist outside of
+{{Creation}}, each player also has a Hero.
 The Hero is connected to the demiurge, though since creation isn’t even aware of the existence of the demiurges, the Hero certainly isn’t either.

+It is the player’s responsibility to make the Hero's existence in Creation make a more interesting story.
+Interesting Heroes get more spotlight time.
-It is the player’s responsibility to advocate for the success of the hero.
-Although we call the Hero a hero, depending on the campaign he may be more or less heroic to downright unpleasant.
+Although we call the Hero a hero, depending on the campaign they may be more or less heroic to downright unpleasant.

 ```{sidebar} Sample High Concepts